Education and Advocacy

 “Education is a matter of the heart.” - Don Bosco

-Don Bosco System of Education
+Don Bosco System of Education and Advocacy

 Don Bosco is an international Catholic educational movement founded in 1859 by St. John Bosco to help disadvantaged young people.
 Don Bosco’s educational system focuses on providing quality education with a strong emphasis on character formation.
 It includes an integrated approach to teaching, which combines classroom instruction with practical activities such as sports and other extra-curricular activities.
 The aim is to develop the intellectual, spiritual, social and physical abilities of each student.